FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 1.rst

 the cross section) elevations divided by half the sum of the channel lengths within the channel elements.
 Channel elements must be contiguous to be able to share discharge.

-Channel Geometry, Length and Roughness
+Channel Geometry Length And Roughness
 --------------------------------------

 There are four channel geometry options: